zcash-hackworks/zdev-docker/README.md

 containers are ephemeral, so any changes you make to the container outside of `/mount` will be lost.**

-You can run build commands inside the container, for example:
+The previous command opened a shell inside the container.
+You can run build commands, for example:

 ```
 cd /mount/zcash